Political funding in the United Kingdom: The Political Parties, Elections and Referendums Act 2000

 The Political Parties, Elections and Referendums Act 2000 (PPERA) was an act that established the Electoral Commission and required all political parties to register with it, set down accounting requirements for political parties, and introduced controls on donations.

 2006 Sir Hayden Phillips inquiry

 In March 2006, former civil servant Sir Hayden Phillips was charged with setting up an inquiry to come up with proposal for reform.
 It reported a year later.
 He recommended capping individual donations at £50,000 and capping spending for political campaigns.
 He also suggested increasing state funding by £25m and expanding its reach.

 2008 Ministry of Justice report

 In June 2008, the Ministry of Justice released a white paper analyzing party finance and expenditure.
 The paper proposed to tighten controls on spending by parties and candidates, substantially strengthen the powers of the Electoral Commission, and increase the transparency of donations.

 2011 Committee on Standards in Public Life report

-In November 2011 the Committee on Standards on Public Life, chaired by Sir Christopher Kelly, published a Report on "Political Party Finance.
-Ending the big donor culture".
-It is their 13th report, Cm.
-8208.
-The report made five main recommendations: (a) Contribution limit of GBP10,000 per donor, party and year; (b) this limit should not apply to affiliated trade union affiliation fees if such fees are raised by an "opt in"; (c) existing limits for campaign spending should be cut by about 15 percent; (d) in addition to the present "policy development grant" eligible parties should be granted public funding at the rate of GBP3.00 per vote in Westminster elections and GBP 1.50 per vote in devolved and European elections; (e) income tax relief should be available for donations up to GBP 1,000 and membership fees to political parties.